No.

 Aligning program goals, instructional practices and outcomes assessment

-a.
-Increasing efficiency of language training programs
+- Increasing efficiency of language training programs

-b.
-Evaluating the performance of language teachers
+- Evaluating the performance of language teachers

-c.
-Setting, communicating, and measuring program goals
+- Setting, communicating, and measuring program goals

-d.
-Standardizing language training programs
+- Standardizing language training programs

-e.
-Teaching English in mixed nationality classes
+- Teaching English in mixed nationality classes

-f.
-Language for specific purposes: goals, practices, assessment and teacher training
+- Language for specific purposes: goals, practices, assessment and teacher training

 |